LucasHasting/C-Maps/README.md

 ```

 ## Usage
 The program is a command line, menu based, user interface.
 By entering the number associated with an option it will perform a certain operation.
-The first item displays the road (graph) with the miles included and the second item displays the road without the miles.
-The third option allows you to enter a path (starting point and destination), while the 4th and last option allows you to exit/quit the program.

-When selecting a path it will ask for a starting vertex which is the starting point, then it will ask for a destination vertix which is the destination.
-It will then bring back the main menu and choosing either of the first two options will show the path highlighted red.

-When selecting either of the first two options, the program will generate a pdf of the road (graph) and will try to open software that can view the pdf (such as google chrome).
+The program has multiple menus, the first being the main menu where you can sign in, create an account, or exit the program.
+When creating an account it asks for the username and password, and the password is hidden using *.
+Upon successfull login you have the option to change the accounts username and password, along with deleteing the account, or you can choose to sign out.

 ## Example